Efficient Terrain Stochastic Differential Efficient Terrain Stochastic Differential Equations for Multipurpose Digital Elevation Model Restoration: Methodology

 \subsection{Preliminaries}

-The diffusion model, also referred to as score-based generative models, includes both a forward process and a reverse process.
-Stochastic Differential Equations (SDEs) \cite{sde} unifies the three main categories of the diffusion model by leveraging the continuous diffusion process via the stochastic differentiable equation (SDE).
-This paper adapts the SDE for unified DEM restoration shown in Fig.~\ref{fig:sde}.
+The score-based generative diffusion models, consisting of a forward process and a reverse process, can be represented by one SDE with its forward process and reverse-time process respectively.
+The SDE transforms the prior distribution back into the data distribution by slowly removing the noise \citep{sde}.
+This paper adapts the mean-reverting SDE with a closed-form solution for unified DEM restoration shown in Fig.~\ref{fig:sde}.

 \paragraph{\textbf{The forward process}} In the forward process, noise is progressively added to the DEM until it becomes Gaussian noise.
 With $p_0$ being the initial distribution of the DEM data, $t\in [0, T]$ denotes the continuous time variable.
 The degeneration process, including resolution decrease, and void simulation, is considered a diffusion process in the form of SDE: